pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - First we have the _name_ of the function, which is `point`
 - In a perfect world the name of the function tells us what it does!
-- The name of a function is _case sensitive_ and _spelling sensitive_
+- The name of a function is, like all names in programming, _case sensitive_ and _spelling sensitive_
-- Welcome to programming, where the tiniest inaccuracy will break everything!
+- Even the tiniest inaccuracy will break everything!
+Sigh.

 ---